w3c/wot-architecture/proposals/security_and_privacy.md

 ### Does this specification allow downgrading default security characteristics?

 No.  A WoT Thing Description describes what a WoT Thing does and requires, no more and no less.
+There is however an option in the WoT Thing Description to specify alternative mechanisms to access a resource.
+The designer of a WoT Server needs to ensure that the least secure alternative is sufficiently secure.

 ## Mitigations